decentraland/js-sdk-toolchain/packages/@dcl/inspector/docs/entity-select.md

 For every composite the Editor maintains a set of selected entities.

-*Subtree* of an entity is set comprised of entity itself and all its descendants.
+*Subtree* of an entity is a set comprised of entity itself and all its descendants.

-*Transform subset* is a subset of entity set which includes only entities endowed with Transform component.
+*Transform subset* is a subset of an entity set which includes only entities endowed with Transform component.

-*Root subset* is a subset of entity set such that: subtrees of *root subset* entities do not intersect and cover all entities of a set.
+*Root subset* is a subset of an entity set such that: subtrees of *root subset* entities do not intersect and cover all entities of a set.
 In the example below `(S2, S4)` is a *root subset* of selected set `(S2, S4, S4)`.

 ```
 E1 -> S2 -> S3 -> E4